How to Apply

-Positions may be available working with undergraduate, graduate, and student family populations.
-Please use your cover letter to outline your interest and experience with specific populations.
+This position will serve undergraduate populations.
+Please use your cover letter to outline your interest and experience.

 Applications to this posting will be reviewed on a rolling basis.
 Potentially, more than one Hall Director position will be filled with this posting.
 Position offers may occur prior to the end date of this posting.

 The Hall Director position is essential to the core mission of University Housing.
 Hall Directors provide leadership to the residential operations in a way that maintains positive, multicultural, and learning-centered communities.
 The Hall Director may supervise a full time Community Center Manager and several paraprofessional student staff in day-to-day operations with residents, collaborates with other building staff in the opening and closing of the building, conducts crisis intervention and response which included communication and promotion of University policies and procedures, amongst other responsibilities.

 - Responsible for Programming & Training and Community Center operational budgets averaging $10,500.